ShivarajuN/M2_Crop_protection_and_water_management-_using_atmega328/README.md

-# Virtual Fencer and Water Management in Agriculture
+# Crop protection and water management- using atmega328

 ## Introduction
 - Agriculture is the main source of livelihood of many people in different parts of the world.